-The attempt was divided into the steps like: Silkworm Rearing; Eurhodin solution Preparation; Grouping the Fifth Instar Larvae; Treating the mulberry leaves and feeding the larvae; Protein Bioassay and Statistical analysis.
+The attempt was divided into the steps like: Silkworm Rearing; Eurhodin solution Preparation; Grouping the Fifth Instar Larvae; Treating the mulberry leaves and feeding the larvae; Bioassay of mid gut enzymes (protease and amylase) and Statistical analysis.

 (A).
 Silkworm Rearing: